Information about the Tokyo Marathon 2026 for anyone involved.

 As a member of the Abbott World Marathon Majors, the Tokyo Marathon Foundation is committed to promoting DEI (Diversity, Equity & Inclusion) and aims to be the most inclusive race in the world.
 With that in mind, we have given special consideration to the LGBTQ+ community, as well as people with disabilities.
 At the Tokyo Marathon 2026, we will be adding the non-binary option to gender selection, and trialing the introduction of Duo Teams, so that anyone can take on the challenge in their own way.

-As society as a whole works to create an environment that accepts diversity, a non-binary option added to the gender category, starting at the Tokyo Marathon 2025, which has already been introduced in other AbbottWMM races.
-Participant lists and records will display "male," "female," or "non-binary.
+As society as a whole works to create an environment that accepts diversity, we have added a non-binary option to the gender selection for general entrants starting with the Tokyo Marathon 2025, in order to respond to the increasingly diverse needs of runners.
+Race records will display “male,” “female,” or “non-binary.”

 We will be announcing the trial implementation of the Duo Team in the general entry category, with the aim of providing an opportunity for people with conditions that make it difficult for them to run on their own to take on the challenge of a marathon.
 Start time is planned at 9:05 a.m. alongside the wheelchair race group.